JTzLinux/WP-AutoInstaller/README.md

 This script is designed to make the installation process much easier for yourself because, let's face it, we all can be lazy sometimes ;)

+## Disclaimer

+This script is provided "as-is" without warranty of any kind, express or implied.
+Use at your own risk.
+The author is not responsible for any data loss, system damages, or issues that may arise from using this script.
+Always back up your data and test in a separate environment before deploying on a production system.

 ## IMPORTANT!

 WordPress requires SQL installed!
 If you don't have a SQL installation, please use the SQL version of the scripts.